Mehlulz/Mehlulz.github.io/_projects/RSE2107A-Systems-Engineering-Project-1/index.md

 ### RTAB-Map Implementation:
 Configured RTAB-Map (Real-Time Appearance-Based Mapping) on ROS Noetic to create high-fidelity 2D/3D maps of dynamic arenas using a LIDAR and depth camera.
--Optimized parameters for loop closure detection to improve map accuracy in feature-sparse environments.
+- Optimized parameters for loop closure detection to improve map accuracy in feature-sparse environments.
--Overcame "ghost walls" in the map by tuning Rtabmap db file
+- Overcame "ghost walls" in the map by tuning Rtabmap db file

 ### Autonomous Navigation:
 Developed a Python ROS script to
--Load pre-saved RTAB-Maps of each arena.
+- Load pre-saved RTAB-Maps of each arena.
--Navigate through Arenas prompted by the user
+- Navigate through Arenas prompted by the user

 Documentation:
 ---